EllyPirelly/learnings-wes-bos-JSbeginner/module-08-data-types/README.md

 ![mod 0804](./img/screen-mod0805-01.png)

 - `Object.entries()`
-  - returns an array of the keys, or values, or both of them
+  - returns an array of the keys, or values, or - as in our case - both of them
-  - gives us arrays that are nested
+  - gives us an array where each item of it is a nested array inside of it
 - `Object.keys()`
   - returns an array of all the object keys
 - `Object.values()`